Kees Boertien

 Cornelis "Kees" Boertien (26 July 1927 – 30 May 2002) was a Dutch politician of the defunct Anti-Revolutionary Party (ARP) and later the Christian Democratic Appeal (CDA) party and jurist.

 Boertien attended a Gymnasium in Zwolle from April 1939 until May 1946 and applied at the Utrecht University in June 1946 majoring in Law and obtaining a Bachelor of Laws degree in July 1948 and worked as student researcher before graduating with a Master of Laws degree on 13 December 1952.
 Boertien worked as an office clerk for a printing office in Zwolle from June 1946 until August 1947 and for an insurance company in Utrecht from August 1947 until December 1952.
-Boertien worked as an accountant for the Institute of Registered Accountants from December 1952 until September 1960.
+Boertien worked as an accountant for the Nederlands Instituut van Registeraccountants from December 1952 until September 1960.
 Boertien worked as a paralegal for Philips in Eindhoven from September 1960 until October 1965.
-Boertien applied at the Free University Amsterdam in July 1958 for a postgraduate education in Law and worked as a researcher at the Free University Amsterdam before he got an doctorate as an Doctor of Law on 13 April 1962.
+Boertien applied at the Free University Amsterdam in July 1958 for a postgraduate education in Law and worked as a researcher at the Free University Amsterdam before he got a doctorate as a Doctor of Law on 13 April 1962.
 Boertien served on the Anti-Revolutionary Party Executive Board from February 1960 until May 1965.